 Rag quilt patterns are easy, and are excellent quilting projects for both beginning and experienced quilters.
 Soft and cuddly rag quilts make wonderful lap quilts for a chilly day, and are perfect gifts for both kids and adults.

-This quilt's patchwork is sewn in an orderly arrangement of five fabrics of varying contrast.
+This rag quilt pattern is sewn with five fabrics of varying contrast.
 Plain squares alternate with four-patch blocks to create the layout.
 Change fabrics to suit your needs.

-Rag quilts go together quickly and without the stress of sewing absolutely perfect seams -- sew as accurately as possible, but small differences won't be noticed.
-It's easy to finish this easy rag quilt pattern in just a day or two, making it a perfect choice for a last minute gift.
+Rag quilts go together quickly, and you don't need to stress about sewing absolutely perfect seams -- sew as accurately as possible, but small differences won't be noticed.
+It's easy to finish this easy rag quilt pattern in just a day or two, making it a handy choice for a last minute gift.

-For a rag quilt made with angled edges, try my Indian Hatchet quilt pattern.
+For a rag quilt made with triangles, try my Indian Hatchet quilt pattern.